alpacahq/user-docs/content/_index.md

  - json
 ---

-TradingView is now integrated with Alpaca!
-To learn more, read about it here.

 ## Where Should I Start?

 If you need help in getting started, [check out our examples and tutorials](/get-started-with-alpaca).